My Approach to teaching

 The driving force behind my career as an educator is a passionate love of learning.
 The thrill I feel when grasping new ideas is relived each time I help a student experience that same rush.
 The opportunity to nurture a love of learning, both in myself and in my students, is a great gift; one which I deliberately foster through a thoughtful approach to teaching.

-I have been fortunate to teach students from diverse backgrounds ranging from rural Ohio towns to urban Toledo and international students from across the globe.
+I have been fortunate to teach students from diverse backgrounds ranging from rural Ohio towns to urban Chicago and Toledo and international students from across the globe.
 I have actively supported twenty independent studies in which students conducted scholarly and creative work, many of which involved students participating in my primary research.

 User Experience Course Overview